magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

 * You’ll be prompted to give the deployment a name, let’s call it `wp_demo_2` this time
 * Click DEPLOY to initiate the deployment

-You will be able to see both deployments listed on the DEPLOYMENTS tab:
+Both our deployments should now be listed under the DEPLOYMENTS tab:

 ![](images/screens/v091/wordpress_deployment_2.jpg)

 ## Work with Vamp gateways
 Vamp exposes gateways to allow access to service clusters.
 Vamp gateways are either dynamic, automatically created endpoints (internal gateways) or stable, declared endpoints (external gateways).
-Weights and conditions can be applied to gateways to control traffic distribution across multiple (defined) routes - for example, across the services in a cluster.
+Weights and conditions can be applied to gateways to control traffic distribution across multiple (defined) routes - for example, across the services in a cluster or even routes not managed by Vamp.
 [Read more about gateway usage](documentation/using-vamp/gateways/#gateway-usage)

 We currently have two separate deployments running.
-In each of our deployments, Wordpress is connected to its own instance of the mySQL database at a `mysql_port` internal gateway.
-A new `mysql_port` internal gateway will be automatically created each time our mySQL breed is deployed.
+In each of our deployments, Wordpress is connected to its own instance of mySQL database at a `mysql_port` internal gateway.
+Internal gateways are created using the `ports` defined in a breed.
+Vamp will automatically create a new `mysql_port` internal gateway each time our mySQL breed is deployed.
 You can see all exposed gateways listed under the GATEWAYS tab in the Vamp UI, they are described in the format `deployment/cluster/port`.

 ![](images/screens/v091/wordpress_internal_gateways.jpg)

 ### Add stable endpoints
-We could use the Wordpress internal gateways to access our Wordpress deployments (`<deployment>/wp/webport` - go ahead and try to connect to the ports listed), but the ports assigned are unpredictable.
-Better is to set up stable endpoints by adding external gateways that point to each Wordpress internal gateway.
+We could use the assigned Wordpress internal gateways to access our Wordpress deployments (go ahead and connect to the `<deployment>/wp/webport` ports listed under GATEWAYS).
+The ports assigned to internal gateways are, however, unpredictable.
+Vamp allows us to set up stable endpoints by adding external gateways that point to defined, exposed internal gateways.

-### Create an external gateway
-If we had wanted to easily access our Wordpress instance from a stable endpoint, we should have also exposed an external gateway.
-Oops.
-Luckily, Vamp makes it easy for us to update the running deployment.
-This means that we can create a new external gateway and map it directly to the internal gateway of our running Wordpress service.
+We can easily update the running deployment to include new external gateways mapped directly to the internal gateways of our running Wordpress services.

+1. Go to the GATEWAYS tab in the Vamp UI
+* Click ADD (top right)
+* Paste in the below gateway YAML and click SAVE

 ```
 ---